Last updated on November 12th, 2024 at 01:32 am

 We explained that there are no rules against flying drones in residential areas.
 However, that does not mean that someone can fly a camera into your backyard and that you can do nothing about it.
 Trespassing, invasion of privacy, and private nuisances are not legal.
 So, here is how you can stand up for yourself.

-• Log the disturbances.
-Taking pictures of the drone and writing down what they did and when is a good idea.
+- Log the disturbances.
+It is a good idea to take pictures of the drone and write down what they did and when.

 Conclusion

-We have a clear case of new technology getting out in front of policies.
+We have a clear case of new technology getting ahead of policies.
 Hence, how we use it will determine how laws are shaped.
-So, if you plan to fly around your neighborhood, learn how to operate a drone in urban areas safely.
+So, if you plan to fly around your neighborhood, learn how to safely operate a drone in urban areas.
 Respect the regulations and be kind if anyone complains.

 We will hear more about drones and privacy in the future.
 But until then, we must work with what we have.
 UAVs are helping humanity in many ways, so do not jump to conclusions if you see one behind your home.
 Be sure you know what you are looking at before taking any measures.
 How a Drone Can You Sell Your House Help